pdorrell/domkol/docs/migration-plan.md

 * Functional React components for the views
 * A modern Javascript local web development setup, using Vite & esbuild

+I have added some initial configuration and script files copied from an existing Typescript/MobX/React application which should be a good starting point for setting up this application.

 ## Existing application

 The old application consists mostly of model and view classes which should correspond